 Black Friday and Cyber Monday have passed, meaning we are now in the midst of the Christmas and winter sales.

-To help out online store owners, we've pulled together a few statistics on what we might be able to expect from this year's Holiday spending period, as well as a few tips on how you can optimize your store and data feeds to ensure the best return on investment.
+To help out online store owners, we've pulled together a few statistics on what we might be able to expect from this year's Holiday spending period, as well as a few tips on how you can optimize your store and data feeds to ensure the best results.

 Ecommerce continues to grow

 Ecommerce is expected to drive holiday spending growth again this year as more shoppers use their phones and computers to purchase gifts.
-According to Visa, e-commerce retail sales will experience a growth of 15%-17% in 2018.
+According to emarketer, e-commerce retail sales will experience a growth of 19% in 2019.

-They also found that consumers plan to do nearly half of their shopping online (48%).
+They also found that consumers plan to do nearly half of their shopping during the Holiday Period online (48%).

-Regardless of the overall statistics from the holiday sales season, the in-store footfall continues to decrease.
-According to a study, foot traffic in retail stores fell 7.5% in November and December 2017, mirroring the rise in favor of purchasing online.
+According to a study, foot traffic in retail stores fell 7.5% in November and December last year, mirroring the rise in favor of purchasing online.

-On top of this, a growing trend from 2017 points to another possible sales period for online stores.
+On top of this, a growing trend from previous years points to another possible sales period for online stores.
 The week between Christmas and New Year has now become “Cyber Week II”.
 UK sales grew 28% between December 26 and December 30, last year.

 So let's take a look at what online store owners can consider for their online store to ensure they are making the most of the increased potential this holiday season?